Lucasc-99/NoTorch/README.md

 ```
-image: np.ndarray # Get an image formatted as a NumPy array
+image: np.ndarray # Get an image formatted as a NumPy ndarray

 output = conv(image)